jamiegibney/creative_coding_project/README.md

 ### Fixes
 - The DSP idle detection is too quick for notes with very quick release times for the spectrograms.
 Try to add a timer after all voices are finished which leaves enough time for the spectrogram to decay properly
 - Can't properly display pre and post spectrogram meshes simultaneously (earcutr issue?)
+- Bug where oversampling affects Biquad filter cutoff frequencies
+- Many DSP processors use the global sample rate - they should instead hold their own sample rate value so they can be compatible with upsampled blocks.

 ### Implementation
 - **PRIORITY** implement some GUI controls, which may make general development faster